reqT/reqT-lang/README.md

 ```

-* run with `scala-cli run hello-reqt.scala` and you should get this output:
+* run with `scala run hello-reqt.scala` and you should get this output:
 ```
 hello reqt